OpenDataCT/local_state_data/README.md

 # Local Data Provided to States
-A simple list of data that State government agencies collect from municipal governments List of Data Collected by State governments from Municipal or County governments:
+A simple list of data that *most* state government agencies collect from municipal governments.
+It is certainly possible that not *all* states collect this data, thus it is intended to capture data that the vast majority of states collect from local government.
+In addition, this may come from county, city, or municipal governments; depending on the State.

 Tax Data
 --------